 How does this medication work?
 What will it do for me?

-This is a combination product that contains 2 medications used to lower high blood pressure.
-Enalapril belongs to a class of medications called ACE inhibitors and helps lower blood pressure by decreasing the workload on the heart.
+This is a combination product that contains 2 medications used to lower high blood pressure: enalapril and hydrochlorothiazide.
+Enalapril belongs to a class of medications called angiotensin converting enzyme (ACE) inhibitors and helps lower blood pressure by decreasing the workload on the heart.
 Hydrochlorothiazide is a diuretic (also called a water pill) that helps control blood pressure by getting rid of excess salt and water.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.